-Do you want your self published book’s layout to look as polished as possible, to give it an even greater chance of success?
+Do you want your self published book’s layout to look as professional as possible?
+Do you want to give your readers an enjoyable reading experience?
 If you do, this blog will help!
 Here are 5 formatting mistakes to avoid in your manuscript, and why high quality formatting matters to readers.

 1) Widows and orphans

 Widows and orphans are sentences (or parts of sentences) left ‘dangling’ alone at the top and/or bottom of pages.
 They can look really messy and break the flow of the text.
 This is a major no-no!
 A book’s purpose is to keep the reader reading without interruption, so be mindful of anything that could jeopardise that absorption.

 - Creating breaks within paragraphs to add extra space

 However, these solutions can have knock-on effects for later pages as the text readjusts itself around the changes.
 Therefore, every page needs to be checked methodically!

 Overly dense text reduces the amount of white space on a page.

 Imagine trying to read a novel without indented paragraphs, or line breaks, or clear differentiation between headings or even chapters themselves.
 It would probably feel quite headache-inducing.
 Imagine trying to read a nonfiction book that didn’t have subheadings or bullet points or bite-sized, easily readable sections.
 It would probably be much more difficult to navigate, let alone absorb, the content.

 White space is essential in a manuscript to give the eyes respite and make the text as easy to read as possible.

 As with overly dense text, margins that are too narrow also reduce the white space around the text in a print book.
 Readers should never be forced to bend a paperback’s spine back on itself just to see text that’s been stretched into the inside margin (also known as the gutter)!